staples-sparx/Sequoia/README.md

-DecisionTree
+Sequoia
 ============

-A generic decision tree for data science models.
+A generic decision tree library for data science models.